messagesafe/messagesafe.github.io/README.md

 3. Enter the secret, the password (or several passwords), and press Encrypt
 4. Press "Enlarge to make a photograph" button to show large encrypted codes.
 4. Make a picture of the codes with your other phone, this is the secure picture you want to store.
 5. Without connecting to anywhere, go to settings and do a complete "Factory Reset" for the first device.
-(If the secret is really valuable, the device can even be physically destroyed)
+Paranoid Android users can perform storage encryption, in order to eliminate VERY remote possibility that something is saved in cache.
+For really valuable messages the device which saw your secret can be burned in fire.

 Similar routine can be followed for decryption.

 Note.
-If you do use MessageSafe, it is wise to save its single HTML file in your mail box, in order to ensure future independent recoveries.
+If you do use MessageSafe, it is wise to save its single HTML file in your mail archive, in order to ensure future independent recoveries.

 ## Cryptography